jabrythehutt/fs-s3/README.md

 #Yet another S3 wrapper

-I often find myself reinventing the wheel when using the AWS SDK for S3 operations in the browser and in Node.
+I often find myself reinventing the wheel when using the AWS SDK for S3 broswer and node-based operations.

 Copying and deleting multiple files just requires too much boilerplate code and existing efforts (such as [node-s3-client](https://github.com/andrewrk/node-s3-client)) have either been abandoned, do not support promises or only work for Node.